SallySoul/tacit/web-client/README.md

 # Tacit Web Client

+This crate contains the source for a web app frontend for the tacit plotter.

 ## Useful links

 * This project was my bible for figuring out how to port the project to use web-assembly.